SalomePlatform/adao/doc/advanced.rst

         print p.getErrorReport()

-This method allows for example to edit the YACS XML scheme in TUI, or to gather results for futher use.
+This method allows for example to edit the YACS XML scheme in TUI, or to gather results for further use.

-Getting informations on special variables during the ADAO calculation in YACS
+Getting information on special variables during the ADAO calculation in YACS
 -----------------------------------------------------------------------------

 Some special variables, used during calculations, can be monitored during the ADAO calculation in YACS.
 These variables can be printed, plotted, saved, etc.
 This can be done using "*observers*", that are scripts associated with one variable.
-In order to use this feature, one has to build scripts using as standard inputs (available in the namespace) the variable ``var``.
-This variable is to be used in the same way as for the final ADD object.
+In order to use this feature, one has to build scripts using as standard inputs (available in the namespace) the variables ``var`` and ``info``.
+The variable ``var`` is to be used in the same way as for the final ADD object, that is as a list object through its "*valueserie*" method.

 As an example, here is one very simple script used to print the value of one monitored variable::

-    print "    ---> Value =",var.valueserie(-1)
+    print "    --->",info," Value =",var.valueserie(-1)

 Stored in a python file, this script can be associated to each variable available in the "*SELECTION*" keyword of the "*Observers*" command:
 "*Analysis*", "*CurrentState*", "*CostFunction*"...
 The current value of the variable will be printed at each step of the optimization or assimilation algorithm.
+The observers can embed plotting capabilities, storage, printing, etc.

 Getting more information when running a calculation
 ---------------------------------------------------

 When running, useful data and messages are logged.
-There are two ways to obtain theses informations.
+There are two ways to obtain theses information.

 The first one, and the preferred way, is to use the built-in variable "*Debug*" available in every ADAO case.
 It is available through the GUI of the module.